Tina Turner facts: Real name, husband, children, songs and movies of the Queen of Rock 'n' Roll

 From Little Ann to the Queen of Rock 'n' Roll, Tina Turner is one of the greatest solo stars of all time.

-Few singers made their mark on the 20th century like Tina Turner.
+Few singers made their mark in the 20th century like Tina Turner.

 From her earliest days as Little Ann in Ike Turner's Kings of Rhythm, through her time fronting the Ike & Tina Turner Revue and her years as a solo superstar, she stomped through the decades like a wrecking ball of talent and charisma.

-Earlier this year she was finally inducted into the Rock and Roll Hall of Fame as a solo artist, and we also got the wonderful Tina documentary telling her life story.
-So it's definitely time to celebrate all things Tina Turner.
+In 2021, she was finally inducted into the Rock and Roll Hall of Fame as a solo artist.

-Where did Tina Turner grow up and what is her real name?
+Where did Tina Turner grow up and what was her real name?

 Tina Turner was born on November 26, 1939 to sharecropper dad Floyd Richard Bullock and mum Zelma Priscilla Currie in Brownsville, Tennessee, and grew up in the rural community of Nutbush.